-Note: The CFER-H V1.2 data presented indicate patient safety events associated with different stages of the process where the event originated as a percentage of events where the DESCRIPTION OF SUBSTANCE EVENT was Incorrect action and information on STAGE EVENT ORIGINATED and EXTENT OF HARM were provided, stratified by whether the patient experienced harm.
+Note: The CFER-H V1.2 data presented indicate Medication or Other Substance Incidents by stages of the process where the event originated and whether the patent experienced a harm or not.
+Percentages are based on Medication or Other Substance Incidents where the DESCRIPTION OF SUBSTANCE EVENT was Incorrect action and information on STAGE EVENT ORIGINATED and EXTENT OF HARM were provided.

-Reports had INITIAL REPORT DATES from December 31, 2009 through December 21, 2020.
+Reports had INITIAL REPORT DATES from April 24, 2008 through December 31, 2021.
 Percentages sum to 100% within Harm and No Harm columns, but the sum of percentages shown may not total 100% due to rounding.

-- In CFER-H V1.2, STAGE EVENT ORIGINATED in the Medication or Other Substance module is DE315 in response to the question: "At what stage in the process did the event originate, regardless of the stage at which it was discovered?" and DESCRIPTION OF SUBSTANCE EVENT in the Medication or Other Substance module is DE288 in response to the question: "Which of the following best characterizes the event?"
-EXTENT OF HARM in the PIF is DE55 in response to the question: "After any intervention to reduce harm, what was the degree of residual harm to the patient from the incident (and subsequent intervention)?" - The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY

-ASSOCIATED WITH EVENT OR UNSAFE CONDITION (EVENT TYPE) excluded the following: adverse drug events with no apparent incorrect action; patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.
+In CFER-H V1.2, STAGE EVENT ORIGINATED in the Medication or Other Substance module is DE315 in response to the question: "At what stage in the process did the event originate, regardless of the stage at which it was discovered?" and DESCRIPTION OF SUBSTANCE EVENT in the Medication or Other Substance module is DE288 in response to the question: "Which of the following best characterizes the event?"
+EXTENT OF HARM in the PIF is DE55 in response to the question: "After any intervention to reduce harm, what was the degree of residual harm to the patient from the incident (and subsequent intervention)?"
+The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION (EVENT TYPE) excluded the following: adverse drug events with no apparent incorrect action; patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.